ClementGrx/ClementGrx/README.md

 ![Hackathon_1 - Active Pop](https://user-images.githubusercontent.com/70572715/100021128-4bf26380-2de1-11eb-8474-e500df29331f.png)

-- a dynamic Dashboard (on Tableau Software), which allows to analyse every feature on any chosen city in France
+- a dynamic Dashboard (on Tableau Software), which allows to analyse more features, for any chosen city in France.
 <br>